 *: Rumtek or Dharmachakra Centre, is a Gompa and the reason for tension within the Karma Kagyu school of Tibetan Buddhism.
 The ongoing legal battle in Indian courts between the two organisations supporting different candidates for the 17th Karmapa surround the monastery in a haze of mystery and intrigue.
 The battle between the two organisations,Tsurphu Labrand and the Karmapa Charitable Trust, has been going on since 1992 and neither candidate resides at the monastery.

-Just few strides away is the Nehru Botanical Garden which has a mix of tropical and temperate plants and trees as well as a big greenhouse of exotic orchids.
+Close to the Monastery is the Nehru Botanical Garden showcasing a mix of tropical and temperate plants and trees as well as exotic orchids.
 For children there is a small playground with swings, see-saw and a winding footpath ideal for a stroll.
-We did not stop at the Garden as we had to let go of the cab.

 Timing: The best time to visit Rumtek Monastery is from March to late May and from October to Mid-December.